KifoPL/kifo-clanker/docs/guides/autothreading.md

 - `slowmode` *(optional)* - what slow-mode should be enabled by default in

 ## Setting `title` for threads

 Usually, having the same title for every thread is not the expected outcome.
-You may want to include author's name, or otherwise perosnalize it.
+You may want to include the author's name, or otherwise personalize it.
 Hence there are `3` ways to make your threads live:
-- `[member]` - will be replaced by user's display name (nickname, or username if not set).
+- `[member]` - will be replaced by the user's display name (nickname, or username if not set).
 - `[channel]` - will be replaced by channel name (with `-` replaced as ` `).
 - `[server]` - will be replaced by server name.